dfuentes87/freebsd-jails-tui/README.md

 ### Initial config check page

-- Runs before dashboard startup
+- Runs before dashboard startup on first launch, then stays out of the way
 - Checks `jail_enable` and `jail_parallel_start`
 - Checks for `/jail`, `/usr/jail`, or `/usr/local/jails`
 - Checks for ZFS datasets with `jail` in their name